-Consider the installation of a bypass with a shut-off valve (10) between the supply line and the main irrigation line.
+Consider installing a bypass with a pump and shut-off valves (10) between the supply side of the mixing tank and the main irrigation line.
 This allows the crop to still be irrigated manually (where the irrigation valves have to operated manually) in the event of a malfunction.
+If a supply pump has been fitted on the unit, a small adjustment of the unit is required: a T-piece must be installed on the delivery side of the supply pump.